 Displaying Complex Text

-Rendering Indic and Arabic scripts requires complex text layout operations, like --
+Rendering Indic and Arabic scripts require complex text layout operations, like --

-b) a letter-form may require positioning relative to other (base) letter-form, (positioning)
+- positioning: a letter-form (mainly vowels) may require positioning relative to other (base) letter-form (consonants),

-d) A letter can have different forms depending upon surrounding letters. (mainly in Arabic)
+- alternate forms: a character can have different forms depending upon surrounding characters. [mainly in Arabic]

-As Indic scripts are complex; to correctly display (render/draw) these Indic scripts (like DevaNagari), fonts and related software capable of producing 'rich typography' are required.
-Rich typography allows substitution and positioning of glyphs.
-Rich typography is required for properly rendering complex scripts.
+In other words, to correctly display (render) these scripts (like DevaNagari), fonts and related software capable of producing 'rich typography' are required.
+Rich typography allows substitution, positioning, rearrangement and contextual selection of glyphs/letter-forms.

 A font-format is a specification (description) or a kind of standard, to bring order to how fonts should be designed/created.
 Basic TrueType font-format support simple typography required to render Roman text.
 This TrueType font-format is extended by some computer vendors/organisations to support 'rich typography'.
 OpenType, AAT and Graphite are some popular extensions of TrueType.

 In order to conform to Unicode and support complex scripts like DevaNagari operating systems should have various software components like --

 Additional type software are required for each language, like --

 In Windows 2000, XP and Vista these software components are present and standards are followed.
 Similar components also exists for Mac OS-X and are being developed for Linux (e.g. FreeType).